Testato/TeraTerm/teraterm/trunk/release/ssh2_readme.txt

   2. Backup all files from the TeraTerm directory.

-  3. Extract ttxssh.dll and msvcr71.dll files from the archive into the TeraTerm directory.
+  3. Extract ttxssh.dll file from the archive into the TeraTerm directory.

   !!
 IMPORTANT !!
     SSH2 version of TTSSH is compatible only with UTF-8 version of TeraTerm Pro.